EQS-News: Mercedes-Benz Finance Canada Inc.: Annual Report 2024 as of December 31, 2024 for Mercedes-Benz Finance Canada Inc. is now available online

 / Key word(s): Annual Report

-The Annual Report 2024 as of December 31, 2024 of Mercedes-Benz Finance Canada Inc. is available on:
+The Annual Report 2024 as of December 31, 2024 for Mercedes-Benz Finance Canada Inc. is available on:

 This is regulated information according to the publication requirements of the Transparency Law and related regulations of Luxembourg.